 I thought I knew a fair amount about how to have healthy finances.
 I know how to make money, save it and spend it…so what else is there to know?
 Apparently a lot!
 A fellow blogger and friend, Scott Gamm, just wrote a book called “More Money Please: The Financial Secrets You Never Learned in School.”
 And he’s only 21!
 Yes — that’s right!

 The book is written from the perspective of a college kid who knows more than most about finance.
 Scott started a blog called HelpSaveMyDollars.com for young people to get their money issues under control.
-Although his book is geared towards 20-somethings, I think people of all ages, including parents and professionals can benefit from reading it.
+Many people struggle to save and often run out of money quicker than they make it.
+Anyway, this book is geared towards 20-somethings, however, I think people of all ages, including parents and professionals, can benefit from reading it.
 Here’s some of what I learned:

 - Bribing Yourself Works: Scott writes on a card how much he wants to save and puts it in his wallet.
 Then when he’s tempted to buy something he is reminded of that vacation he’s saving for.